base10/pomodori/doc/notes.md

 - Durations should be set at initialization from the available config.
 Later on, I may want to allow a CLI-defined duration
 - I need to think through how states advance and arrive at completion / incompletion.
 Flow diagram likely to be helpful.
 - In code, state might be represented with a constant hash and a method like "next_action" that acts on begin, mark_complete and so on.
 Or, might be flipped so that the action methods act on state (more likely).
 Key will be making sure methods only act if they *can* act.

+## August 24, 2013

+Trying to set default values and running into some test failures, which suggests a change in approach is needed.
+I'm fleshing out initialize for Pomodori::Pomodoro and I'll then abstract it back into Pomodori::Event